Choosing a Divorce Attorney

 Your attorney will ask a variety of questions to get to know your situation better.
 Try to share as much information as you can during the initial consultation so that the lawyer can better understand needs and potential challenges that are at play during the settlement process as well as potential litigation.

-What to Bring to a Board-Certified Divorce Attorney Consultation
+What to Bring to a Attorney Strategy Session

 When you arrange to sit down with a divorce attorney for the first time, you may be wondering what you are going to need to bring to the appointment.
 It is important to understand that the best way to equip your potential attorney is to bring as much information as you can.
 If you already have a separation agreement, then make sure you bring that agreement to your first meeting with your lawyer.

-Both from a planning need, and as required to complete a divorce, one of the things that your attorney is going to need to have you prepare is a Financial Disclosure Affidavit, which is a document that involves disclosing all of your financial information and assets.
+Both from a planning need, and as required to complete a divorce, one of the things that your attorney is going to need to have you prepare are financial disclosure forms, which are documents that involve disclosing all of your financial information and assets.
 It is crucial to be able to access all of your financial information such as the bills that you are paying, how much money is currently in your accounts, how much you pay for transportation, and what assets you and your spouse have.
 Your attorney will need to know about your property and liabilities, and your spouse’s attorney will need to know about their property and liabilities, and then during the disclosure process this information will be exchanged for the purpose of settlement.